Idiot Girls and School Ghost: School Anniversary

+The film blends horror and comedy in a school ghost story to satirize Korea’s exam-centered education system, highlighting the extreme pressure and high stakes faced by students.

-The film was followed by a standalone sequel, Teaching Practice: Idiot Girls and School Ghost 2, which premiered in July 2025.
+It was followed by a standalone sequel, Teaching Practice: Idiot Girls and School Ghost 2, which premiered in July 2025.

 Plot

-Idiot Girls and School Ghost: School Anniversary depicts the story of high school senior girls who discovered a 'Ghost Hide-and-Seek' tape recorded by their seniors in the broadcasting club.
-Through the tape, the girls learned about a rumor that if they win in the ghosts' hide-and-seek game on the upcoming school anniversary, they can receive a perfect score on the college entrance exam.
-The fear of having to survive a cursed hide-and-seek game on the night of the school anniversary when the school ghost story becomes reality has been presented in a horror comedy.
+A group of high school senior girls discovers a 'Ghost Hide-and-Seek' videotape recorded by their seniors in the broadcasting club.
+Through the tape, the girls learn about a rumor that if they survive and win in the cursed ghosts' hide-and-seek game on the night of the upcoming school anniversary, they can receive a perfect score on the college entrance exam.